-- Identify needs and provide strategies/interventions for a students' academic success by collaborating with parents, teachers, and administration on PST and student service meetings
+- Identify needs and provide strategies/interventions for a students' academic success by collaborating with parents, teachers, and administration on SST (Student Success Teams) and student service meetings

 - Support Attendance Intervention Plans

 - Complete Social Developmental Histories with the parent as part of a students evaluation for Individual Educational Program